testfailed/graphql-inspector/website/docs/essentials/notifications.md

 ### Using with environments

 Notifications are highly customizable.
-You're able to have a setup where every schema change on any of your enironments is sent via webhook.
+You're able to have a setup where every schema change on any of your environments is sent via webhook.
 To reduce the noise, you can setup Slack notifications only for Production environment.

 ```yaml